 The service is a dressed-down, contemplative, contemporary liturgy.
 Come just as you are and join us around St. Brigid’s sacred hearth.
-Together, we’re experimenting with ways of more actively involving all members of our community in the creation of and participation in the liturgy.
+Together, we’re experimenting with ways of more actively involving all members of our community in creating and participating in the liturgy.

-At the time of the Eucharist, we gather together in the chancel (up on the platform) around the altar where we offer bread and wine to one another in the name of Jesus.
+At the time of the Eucharist, we gather around the altar in the chancel (up on the platform).
+Here we offer bread and wine to one another in the name of Jesus.
 Finally, we sing a song and return to the narthex, sent out into the world as we seek to live lives reflective of Christ's gospel throughout the remainder of the week.